 The two basic principles of diagnosis (both developed by Cyriax) are that:

 Once the damaged structure has been correctly identified, the treatment is targeted, specifically at that structure.
-This is important, because the underlying cause of the problem is treated.
-As a result, not only are the symptoms addressed (such as pain and stiffness), they are also far less likely to return.
+This is important because the underlying cause of the problem is treated.
+As a result, not only are the symptoms addressed (such as pain and stiffness), but they are also far less likely to return.

 Orthopaedic medicine encompasses several treatments.
 However, with respect to back pain, mobilisation (which is notably different from osteopathic and/or chiropractic manipulation) is by far the most effective.
 It is also extremely safe and widely applicable: up to 98% of all spinal conditions will respond favourably to this technique.